 After you stop smart TV surveillance by disabling ACR technology, consider turning off cameras and microphones.
 TV manufacturers and hackers can use smart TV cameras and microphones to spy on TV owners, getting direct access to your home.

 If you’re a smart TV owner wondering if your Vizio smart TV has a camera, don't stress, there are several smart TV manufacturers that don't have built-in cameras or microphones — such as most Vizio smart TVs and Sony smart TVs.

 Video surveillance is a disturbing way for hackers to breach your privacy.
 They can gain access to your smart TV via weak security on your Wi-Fi network.

 If just one of your smart home appliances gets hacked, your entire interconnected home becomes vulnerable.
-Avast Free Antivirus features a Wi-Fi Inspector that monitors your network for security vulnerabilities or unwanted intrusions.
+Powerful antivirus software can monitor your network for security vulnerabilities or unwanted intrusions.